dvd280/sparrow-messenger/README.md

 # sparrow-messenger

-This is a barebone module for enabling private communication by utilizing the Monero blockchain.
+This is a barebone module for enabling private communication through the Monero blockchain.
 Simply put, blockchains are distributed ledgers which facilitate the attribution of numeric values to specific addresses.
 Monero - as a privacy enabling blockchain, lets users attribute numeric values with privacy.
 Monero as it exists today is mostly known and used as a private digital currency.

 This project relies on a basic premise: for computer systems everything is a numeric value - that includes character strings as well.
 The simplest way to explain is this: